niklasramo/tikki/README.md

 import { Ticker } from 'tikki';

 // Let's create a custom frame request that also tracks delta time and provides
-// it to the phase listeners.
+// it to the frame callbacks.
 type CustomFrameCallback = (time: number, deltaTime: number) => void;
 const createCustomRequestFrame = () => {
   const frameTime = 1000 / 60;